FindMySchool LogoFindMySchool

 Wychwood offers something genuinely different in the Oxford independent school landscape.
 This is not a pressure cooker, not an exam factory, and not a conveyor belt to Oxbridge.
 Instead, it is a small, supportive community where individuality is celebrated and every student receives attention.

-Best suited to families seeking a nurturing environment where academic work matters but wellbeing comes first.
+Best suited to families seeking a supportive atmosphere where academic work matters but wellbeing comes first.
 The school works particularly well for pupils who have struggled in larger settings, those with learning differences, and students who question conventional categories.
 It also suits families wanting flexible boarding arrangements integrated with day school life.

 The main consideration is academic profile.
 Results are respectable at GCSE and adequate at A-level, but families prioritising top grades will find stronger statistics elsewhere.
 For those who value confidence, curiosity, and character development alongside qualifications, Wychwood delivers an Oxford education with a human scale.

 Wychwood offers a distinctive independent education characterised by small class sizes, individualised attention, and a supportive atmosphere.
 The 2023 ISI inspection found all regulatory standards met.
-GCSE results are solid, with over 92% achieving grades 9 to 4 in 2025 and the school ranking in the top 25% in England.
-A-level outcomes are more modest.
+GCSE academic outcomes rank 968th nationally, within the top quarter by rank.
+A-level outcomes are more modest, with 50% achieving A*-B and a national academic rank of 1,173rd out of 2,549 schools.
 The school suits families prioritising wellbeing and individual development alongside academic progress, rather than those seeking league table success.

 For 2025-26, day fees are £8,535 per term (£25,605 annually).
 Weekly boarding costs £12,460 per term (£37,380 annually), and full boarding is £14,915 per term (£44,745 annually).
 International boarders pay £16,180 per term.
 All fees include VAT.
 Scholarships of £500 to £1,000 per year are available at 11+, 13+, and 16+, and means-tested bursaries exist for families in financial need.